 - Seven out of ten people live in countries where the gap between the rich and poor is worse than thirty years ago.

 - The very highest incomes are reserved almost exclusively for men.
-Of the 1,810 dollar billionaires on the 2016 Forbes list, 89% are men.
+Of the 2,153 billionaires worldwide, 89% are men.

 - Without action, it will take 170 years to achieve equal pay between men and women.

-The world has woken up to the gap between the rich and rest.
+Most of our political leaders are failing to reduce this dangerous divide.
+Yet inequality is not inevitable.
+Concrete steps can be taken to reduce it.
 From Spain to South Africa, and Peru to Pakistan, people are already demanding a world that is fairer than this.